Α-Pinene

-α-Pinene is an organic compound of the terpene class, one of two isomers of pinene.
-It is an alkene and it contains a reactive four-membered ring.
-It is found in the oils of many species of many coniferous trees, notably the pine.
+α-Pinene is an organic compound of the terpene class.
+It is one of the two isomers of pinene, the other being β-pinene.
+An alkene, it contains a strained four-membered ring.
+It is found in the oils of many species of coniferous trees, notably Pinus and Picea species.
 It is also found in the essential oil of rosemary (Rosmarinus officinalis) and Satureja myrtifolia (also known as Zoufa in some regions).
 Both enantiomers are known in nature; (1S,5S)- or (−)-α-pinene is more common in European pines, whereas the (1R,5R)- or (+)-α-isomer is more common in North America.
-The racemic mixture is present in some oils such as eucalyptus oil and orange peel oil.
+The enantiomers' racemic mixture is present in some oils such as eucalyptus oil and orange peel oil.

 Reactivity

-Commercially important derivatives of alpha-pinene are linalool, geraniol, nerol, a-terpineol, and camphene.
+Commercially important derivatives of α-pinene are linalool, geraniol, nerol, α-terpineol, and camphene.

-α-Pinene 1 is reactive owing to the presence of the four-membered ring adjacent to the alkene.
+α-Pinene 1 demonstrates reactivity arising from the presence of the four-membered ring adjacent to the alkene.
 The compound is prone to skeletal rearrangements such as the Wagner–Meerwein rearrangement.
 Acids typically lead to rearranged products.
 With concentrated sulfuric acid and ethanol the major products are terpineol 2 and its ethyl ether 3, while glacial acetic acid gives the corresponding acetate 4.
 With dilute acids, terpin hydrate 5 becomes the major product.

 With one molar equivalent of anhydrous HCl, the simple addition product 6a can be formed at low temperature in the presence of diethyl ether, but it is very unstable.
 At normal temperatures, or if no ether is present, the major product is bornyl chloride 6b, along with a small amount of fenchyl chloride 6c.
 For many years 6b (also called "artificial camphor") was referred to as "pinene hydrochloride", until it was confirmed as identical with bornyl chloride made from camphene.
 If more HCl is used, achiral 7 (dipentene hydrochloride) is the major product along with some 6b.
 Nitrosyl chloride followed by base leads to the oxime 8 which can be reduced to "pinylamine" 9.
 Both 8 and 9 are stable compounds containing an intact four-membered ring, and these compounds helped greatly in identifying this important component of the pinene skeleton.

 Under aerobic oxidation conditions, the main oxidation products are pinene oxide, verbenyl hydroperoxide, verbenol and verbenone.